 Teaching loads are distributed twice a year.
 The department coordinator prepares and submits to the departmental assembly, a project for the distribution of teaching loads for the following semester.
+The mode of instruction must be specified for each course.
 This project must be discussed and approved by department members and the distribution must be carried out in accordance with the department's internal rules.
 The Collective Agreement states that the teaching load shall be equitably distributed among the teachers, regardless of whether they are tenured or not.